 The committee meets monthly.
-More frequent meetings may be necessary and subcommittees and task groups may meet, as needed.
+More frequent meetings may be necessary, and subcommittees and task groups may meet, as needed.
 Physical meetings are announced at least one week in advance of the scheduled meeting time.
 Committee meetings will have an agenda circulated prior to the meeting and minutes will be produced by the committee Chair and circulated for approval by committee members.
 Business of the committee may be conducted by electronic means when appropriate.
-A quorum is defined as one-half of the voting members being present - physically, electronically, by proxy, or via designated faculty representation.
+A quorum is defined as one-half of the voting members being present (at least half must be faculty) - physically, electronically, by proxy, or via designated faculty representation.